cleishm/libneo4j-client/README.md

 Available commands:
 :quit                  Exit the shell
-:connect '<url>'       Connect to the specified URL :connect host[:port]   Connect to the specified host (and optional port) :disconnect            Disconnect the client from the server :export                Display currently exported parameters :export name=val ...
+:connect '<url>'       Connect to the specified URL :connect host [port]   Connect to the specified host (and optional port) :disconnect            Disconnect the client from the server :export                Display currently exported parameters :export name=val ...
 Export parameters for queries